e-pet/kfs_suite/readme.md

 (If there is sufficient demand, I might be willing to put together a dedicated PDF documentation in the future.)
 Also, please do not hesitate to contact me in case of any bugs or problems with the code.

+Much of the work leading to the development of this toolbox has been done while I was at the [University of Lübeck](https://www.uni-luebeck.de/en/university/university.html), with the [Institute for Electrical Engineering in Medicine](https://www.ime.uni-luebeck.de/institute.html).

 #### Third-party content
 The following files (in the directory `3rd party code`) have been written by other authors: